-Nearly 9 in 10 kids in China know cigarette logos, study finds (Update)September 30th, 2013 by Kerry Sheridan in Pediatrics /
+Nearly 9 in 10 kids in China know cigarette logos, study finds (Update)September 30, 2013 by Kerry Sheridan in Medicine & Health / Pediatrics

 Nearly nine in 10 children in China can identify a cigarette logo, according to a US study out Monday that measured tobacco recognition among five- and six-year-olds in various countries.